 Towards the end of the orientation there will be an information session by the International Office about how to choose classes and the registration process.
 Students will also receive a Belegbogen (course list) from the International Office.
-On this form you need to indicate all classes you are taking during the semester (classes at the International Office and the Einführungskurs as well as classes at the University) and submit this form to Bonn's International Office Associate Director.
+On this form you need to indicate all classes you are taking during the semester (classes at the International Office and the "Einführungskurs" as well as classes at the University) and submit this form to Herr Gerkhausen.

 For most regular university courses you have to register in advance.
-Generally, professors will accept international program students into their classes.
+Generally, professors will accept international program students into their classes, even if they have already reached the limit of enrollment.
 However, you should always speak to the instructor beforehand.
 The registration process varies-it could be by email, by seeing your instructor during his or her office hours, or by signing your name on a list that is posted in a prominent place at the department.
 You will find information about this in the annotated course catalogs published by the various departments and on their webpages and noticeboards.

-The International Office will have staff available for individual counseling and will help you as best as he can with planning your coursework.
-Whenever you have questions or concerns about your studies, please do not hesitate to contact the staff at the International Office.
+Herr Gerkhausen will be available for individual counseling and will help you as best as he can with planning your coursework.
+Whenever you have questions or concerns about your studies, please do not hesitate to contact the staff at the International Office or Herr Gerkhausen.

-EQUIVALENTS AND COURSE EQUIVALENT REQUESTS (CER)
+EQUIVALENTS AND COURSE EQUIVALENT REQUEST FORM (CERF)

 Each course you take abroad must be assigned a UW-Madison "equivalent" course in order for your grades and credits to be recorded on your UW-Madison transcript.
-In order to establish UW-Madison course equivalents for your study abroad courses, you will submit a Course Equivalent Request.
-Detailed information on the UW course equivalent process is available in the IAP Study Abroad Handbook and your MyStudyAbroad (MySA) account.
+In order to establish UW-Madison course equivalents for your study abroad courses, you will submit a Course Equivalent Requests through your My Study Abroad account.
+Detailed information on the UW course equivalent process that you will use through your My Study Abroad account is available in the IAP Study Abroad Handbook.